paulocv/academic/content/authors/admin/_index.md

 - Visitors
 ---

-[*!WARNING: This page is under construction.
-Do not trust its information... yet!*]

 Hello!
-I am a Ph.D. student at IFSC-USP (São Carlos - Brazil), currently in an internship at BIFI-UNIZar (Zaragoza - Spain).
+I am a Ph.D. student at IFSC-USP (São Carlos - Brazil), currently in an internship at BIFI-UNIZAR (Zaragoza - Spain).
 With a master in Atomic Physics, my current research is devoted to the world of complex systems and, in particular, epidemics and other spreading phenomena.

 Ph.D. supervisor: Prof. [Francisco Rodrigues](https://sites.icmc.usp.br/francisco/index.html)